Candidate Privacy Notice

 Information Commissioner’s Office Registration Number: ZA324165.

-This privacy notice describes how we collect and use Personal Data about you during and after the application and recruitment process, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use Personal Data about you during and after the application and recruitment process, in accordance with Data Protection Legislation: (i) unless and until the GDPR is no longer directly applicable in the UK, the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 2018.

 The Royal Mint is a “data controller”.
 This means that we are responsible for deciding how we hold and use Personal Data about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.